Projected Primal-Dual Gradient Flow of Augmented Lagrangian with Application to Distributed Maximization of the

 When solving a convex minimization problem with strong duality, it is well-known that the optimal solution is the saddle point of the Lagrangian.
-Hence being different from the dynamics derived from Karush-Kuhn-Tucker (KKT) conditions in \citep{yangmulti} and \citep{liu2016collective}, it is natural to consider the gradient flow of Lagrangians (also known as saddle point dynamics) where the primal variable follows the negative gradient flow while the dual variable follows the gradient flow.
-Gradient flow of Lagrangians is first studied by \cite{arrow1959studies}, \cite{kose1956solutions} and has been revisited by \cite{feijer2010stability}. \citep{feijer2010stability} studies the case of strictly convex problems and provides methodologies to transform non-strictly convex problems to strictly convex problems to fit the framework.
-The convergence is shown by employing the invariance principle for hybrid automata. \citep{cherukuri2016asymptotic} studies the same strictly convex problem from the angle of projected dynamical systems and is able to show the convergence by a Lasalle-like invariant principle for Carath\'eodory solutions.
-Instead of considering discontinuous dynamics, \cite{durr2011smooth} propose a smooth vector field for seeking the saddle points of strictly convex problems. \cite{wang2011control} consider a strictly convex problem with equality constraints and with inequality constraints respectively.
-Gradient flow is also used therein, however, it is worth noticing that their problem is still strictly convex.
+Hence it is natural to consider the gradient flow of Lagrangians (also known as saddle point dynamics) where the primal variable follows the negative gradient flow while the dual variable follows the gradient flow.
+Gradient flow of Lagrangians is first studied by \citep{arrow1959studies}, \citep{kose1956solutions} and has been revisited by \citep{feijer2010stability}. \citep{feijer2010stability} studies the case of strictly convex problems and provides methodologies to transform non-strictly convex problems to strictly convex problems to fit the framework.
+The convergence is shown by employing the invariance principle for hybrid automata. \citep{cherukuri2016asymptotic} studies the same strictly convex problem from the perspective of projected dynamical systems and is able to show the convergence by a LaSalle-like invariant principle for Carath\'eodory solutions.
+Instead of considering discontinuous dynamics, \citep{durr2011smooth} proposes a smooth vector field for seeking the saddle points of strictly convex problems. \citep{wang2011control} considers a strictly convex problem with equality constraints and with inequality constraints respectively.
+Saddle point dynamics is also used therein, however, it is worth noticing that their problem is still strictly convex.
 When they consider the problem with inequality constraints, logarithmic barrier function is used.
-Though considering nonsmooth problems, \cite{zeng2015distributed} use the projected gradient flow of augmented Lagrangian whose equality constraint is the variable consensus constraint, and can be viewed as a special case of our problem.
-Instead of using the continuous-time gradient flow, an iterative distributed augmented Lagrangian method is developed in \citep{chatzipanagiotis2015augmented}.
+Though considering nonsmooth problems, \citep{zeng2017distributed} uses the projected saddle point dynamics of augmented Lagrangian whose equality constraint is the variable consensus constraint, and can be viewed as a special case of our problem.
+Instead of using the continuous-time saddle point dynamics, an iterative distributed augmented Lagrangian method is developed in \citep{chatzipanagiotis2015augmented}.
 In a recent work \citep{niederlander2016distributed} and its conference version \citep{niederlander2016exponentially}, the authors consider the nonsmooth case of projected saddle point dynamics and the dynamics are the same as the ones in the current paper when the objective function is smooth.